explainers-by-googlers/selective-permissions-intervention/README.md

 # Explainer for the Selective Permissions Intervention

-This proposal is an early design sketch to describe the problem below and solicit feedback on the proposed solution.
-It has not been approved to ship in Chrome.
+This proposal is shipped in Chrome as of M146.

 ## Participate
 - https://github.com/explainers-by-googlers/selective-permissions-intervention/issues